 - The impact of the solution on related or affected groups

-- That the architecture of the solution ensures that operations, maintenance, and support account for the needs of the customer
+- The solution’s architecture ensures operations, maintenance, and support of customer needs

-Market research helps us determine the nature of the relationship we create with our customers.
-This is largely determined by whether the solution is a:
+Market research helps determine the nature of customer relationships, which is largely determined by the type of solution:

-- General solution – intended to be used by a significant number of customers
+- General solutions – intended for a broad segment of customers

-- Custom-built solution – built and designed for an individual customer
+- Custom-built solutions – built and designed for a specific customer

-Figure 2 illustrates the relative level of indirect or direct customer engagement in each case
+Figure 2 illustrates the level of indirect or direct customer engagement in each case

 General solutions must address the needs of a broader market or segment in which no single customer adequately represents the whole market.
 In this case, Product and Solution Management become the indirect customer proxy; they have authority over solution content.
-It’s their responsibility to facilitate external interaction and make sure that the “voice of the customer” will be heard, and that the organization will continuously validate new ideas.
+It’s their responsibility to facilitate external interaction and ensure teams will hear the ‘voice of the customer’ and that the organization will continuously validate new ideas.
 Scope, schedule, and budget for development are generally at the discretion of the internal Business Owners.

-Since it’s unlikely that any customer will participate regularly in planning and system demo sessions, customer interaction is typically based on requirements workshops, focus groups, usability testing, and limited beta releases.
-To validate various hypotheses, the solution evolves through feedback from user behavior analysis, metrics, and business intelligence.
+Since customers are unlikely to regularly participate in planning and System Demo events, their interaction is often based on requirements workshops, focus groups, usability testing, and limited beta releases.
+The solution evolves through feedback from user behavior analysis, metrics, and business intelligence to validate various hypotheses.

-For custom-built solutions, external customers collaborate with Product and Solution Management in joint design efforts.
-While the customer is leading the effort, deliverables, sequencing, and timing are negotiated.
-This promotes incremental learning and creates opportunities to adjust plans based on the best available data.
+External customers collaborate with Product and Solution Management for custom-built solutions in joint design efforts.
+While the customer is responsible for what gets built, implementation is the responsibility of the solution builder.
+Deliverables, sequencing, timing, and other development aspects require cooperation, coordination, and negotiation.
+This collaboration promotes incremental learning and creates opportunities to adjust plans based on the best available data.

 SAFe’s focus on cadence-based development directly supports the collaborations that create the best outcomes in custom-built solutions.
 For example, PI Planning provides the time and space to align all stakeholders around the next set of deliverables.
-The successful completion of the Program Increment establishes a high degree of trust in the joint development process and generates data that improves forecasting and economic modeling.
+The successful completion of PI Objectives establishes a high degree of trust in the collaborative development process and generates data that improves forecasting and economic modeling.

 Deep and Narrow Solutions

-For example, a B2C software company serving hundreds of thousands to millions of indirect customers via a website may also offer a set of developer APIs to partners.
-Members of this B2B partner segment may act more like customers of custom-built solutions, each making specific requests of the software provider to adjust, extend, or improve the API to better meet their unique needs.
-The goals of customer-centricity in kind of solution is to understand the needs of both the B2C and B2B segments and establish a roadmap that continues to serve each.
+- B2B – Members of a B2B partner segment may act more like customers of custom-built solutions, each making specific requests of the software provider to adjust, extend, or improve the API to meet their unique needs better

 Whole Product Thinking

-- The potential product represents everything that might be done to attract and keep customers.
-Informed by research, it fuels longer-term strategic planning and creates opportunities for sustainable product advantages.
+- Potential product – envisions the features and other attributes necessary to attract and retain customers indefinitely.
+Informed by market and user research, the potential product fuels longer-term strategic planning and creates opportunities for sustainable product advantages.

 Leveraging Market Rhythms and Events

-- A market rhythm is a set of events that occur repeatedly on a predictable cadence.
+- A market rhythm is a set of events repeatedly occurring on a predictable cadence.
 For example, retailers routinely prepare for the holiday shopping season by upgrading their systems to gain a competitive edge to support significantly higher transaction volumes.

-- A market event is a one-time future event, which has a high probability of materially affecting one or more solutions.
-They can be external, such as the launch of government regulations, or they can be internally created, such as a company’s annual user conference.
+- A market event is a one-time future event with a high probability of materially affecting one or more solutions.
+They can be external, such as the launch of government regulations, or internally created, such as a company’s annual user conference.

-Armed with the understanding of market rhythms, customer-centric road-mapping activities typically focus on the impact of market events.
-In Figure 4, we show three common events: the release of new regulations, expected moves of a competitor, and technology changes and upgrades.
+With an understanding of market rhythms, customer-centric road-mapping activities typically focus on the impact of market events.
+Figure 5 illustrates three market events, highlighted by the diamond-shaped milestones:

-Market events are typically represented as milestones, and they strongly impact the timing for releasing solutions.
-They may also inform the content and timing of features or solution development activities identified during Program Increment (PI) planning.
+Market events are typically represented as milestones and strongly impact the timing for releasing solutions.
+They may also inform the content and timing of features or solution development activities identified during PI planning.

 Understanding the Solution Context

-Understanding Solution Context is crucial to value delivery.
+Understanding the solution context is critical to value delivery.
 It identifies constraints outside the organization’s control.
-As examples, consider the icy roads that a self-driving vehicle must navigate, or the regulations with which it must comply.
-Solution Context also describes the negotiated constraints, such as when the organization uses principles of set-based design and collaborates with one or more Suppliers to optimize the total system’s space, power requirements, and weight.
+For example, a self-driving vehicle must drive and navigate icy roads while complying with motorist regulations.
+In another situation, the solution context may describe negotiated constraints, such as when the organization uses principles of set-based design and collaborates with one or more Suppliers to optimize the total system’s space, power requirements, and weight.

 Understanding Customer Value

 Creating viable and sustainable offerings requires a deep understanding of the customer’s perception of value.
-Consider a for-profit enterprise that has identified a customer problem that will cost them $800K to solve.
-If the customer perceives less than $800K in value from the solution, the organization will be unable to sell it a price that creates a viable offering.
-And even if the customer perceives more than $800K in value, suggesting the enterprise can make a profit, the solution may not be sustainable if the revenue is insufficient to fund new and ongoing work.
+Consider a for-profit enterprise that has identified a customer problem that will cost 800K.
+If the customer perceives less than 800K of value from the solution, the organization will be unable to sell it at a price that creates a viable offering.
+And even if the customer perceives more than 800K of value, suggesting the enterprise can make a profit, the solution may not be sustainable if the revenue is insufficient to fund new and ongoing work.